TravorLZH/intelligent-stuff/README.md

 # MNIST Classifier

-My "Hello world" project of Neural Networks
+My "Hello world" project of Neural Networks.
+It is currently based on the Keras API, but I am going implement one **literally from scratch** after I mastered the section of back propagation

 ## Prerequisites